 Most women knew little about childbirth and were not much better informed after giving birth.
 Former Auckland mayor Catherine Tizard described her experience of birth in 1951 as a time of ‘absolute alienation from everything and everyone in the world.’1

 These social movements spread throughout New Zealand.
-They gathered groups of like-minded women (and some men) together to network locally.
+They brought groups of like-minded women (and some men) together to network locally.
 This provided the basis for successful lobbying at a national and political level.

 Some hospitals made positive changes.
-Delivery suites were redecorated and lounges were provided for women in the early stages of labour.
+Delivery suites were redecorated and lounges were provided for women.
 Later, birthing centres were established which tried to create a homely atmosphere.
 Some hospitals allowed husbands to attend births in the 1950s and 1960s.
 Wellington and Christchurch followed in the 1970s.
 De facto partners and boyfriends were allowed later.

 Many small maternity hospitals closed between the 1970s and 1990s.
 Services were moved into large general hospitals.
 This was not popular with women.
 Some hospitals and later midwife groups opened special birthing units for low-risk women wanting intervention-free labours.